badass-techie/CoinSight/README.md

 2. **Documentation Gaps**: The team faced difficulties due to insufficient documentation for some of the tools used in the project.
 This required additional research and experimentation to implement certain features correctly.

+## Roadmap

+1. **Roll Out to Additional Platforms**: Integrate CoinSight with other messaging platforms like Discord to reach a wider audience.

+2. **Improve Prediction Accuracy**: We hope to achieve this by training a custom ML model specialized for time series data as opposed to using LLMs provided the ORA AI Oracle Plugin.

+3. **Add More Tokens**: Integrate more token contracts to the subgraph to provide a wider range of assets for users to query.

+4. **Issue Realtime Data Updates**: Implement a notification system to alert users when new price data is available for their selected assets.

 ## Team Members

 - [Moses Odhiambo](https://github.com/badass-techie)
 - [Dennis Kimathi](https://github.com/dennohkim)